TotalTechGeek/handlebars-jle/README.md

 - The whitespace control is currently not supported in the grammar.
 (I may add it later) Ex. `{{~foo}}` is not supported.
 - Partials are implemented via a helper rather than dedicated syntax.
 - To avoid additional syntax, `as` is not supported in block expressions, I chose to use hash arguments in `with` instead.
+- Supports an (optimized) Interpreted Mode for both synchronous and asynchronous execution; this means you execute templates in browser contexts that disallow `new Function` or `eval`.

 I believe these differences are relatively minor and do not impact most use cases, and should be easy to work aorund, but I might iterate on this in the future.